NathanLBCooper/aspnet-core-model-binding/README.md

 Now you can use both your original query `api/controller/action?someNumbers=1&someNumbers=2&someNumbers=3&someNumbers=4&someNumbers=5`as well as `api/controller/action?n=1&n=2&n=3&n=4&n=5`.

+Optionally, if you want to define attributes in your client project, you can take [the client package](https://www.nuget.org/packages/AliasModelBinder.Client/), which contains just the attribute definitions and has no dependencies.
+If you're happy to (re)define your objects with the attributes in your web project, you don't need this package.

 Look at the *AliasModelBinder.ExampleApp* in the `test/` folder to see a full example of an application using alias model binding.